5l1v3r1/pragmash/COMMANDS.md

 This computes the cosine of an angle in radians.

+### exp

+This takes an argument x and computes e^x.
+If no arguments are given, this returns the value of e.

 ### factorial

 This takes a number and returns its factorial.
 If the number is not a positive integer, this uses the Gamma function to compute a fractional answer.